 - Nothing outweighs the benefits of utilizing a qualified, experience HR professional, especially when it comes to designing the best job description for open roles in your organization.
 To start the hiring process off right, we encourage you to check out our HR services and contact us.
 From recruitment and compensation to training and employee relations, leaders in HR are equipped to take on a variety of responsibilities.

-These are just a few of the many ways in which you can write a more effective job description.
-If you would like more tailored advice, contact Joy Duce, SPHR, Partner-in-Charge of Human Resource Consulting Services.
+These are just a few of the many ways in which you can write a more effective job description–see our previous article on 4 Characteristics of a Good Job Description.
+If you would like more tailored advice, contact our Human Capital Management Consultants.
 And once you’ve written the perfect job description, next learn how to turn your website into a powerful recruiting tool.

 An effective job description should:

 - Define exactly what you are looking for in a candidate.

 - Help you, as a hiring manager or business leader, focus on the experience and skillset needed for the position.

 - Possibly be used to create screening and interview questions, as well as serve as the ideal resource during employee performance evaluations.